oozzy77/nozyio/README.md

 # NozyIO

-**Python AI / ML pipeline visualization tool.** Fastest way to demo your python program for customers to tweak and expand.
+**Python AI / ML pipeline visualization tool.** Automatically discover your functions as pipeline nodes.
+Fastest way to demo your python program for customers to tweak and expand.
 Perfect for AI/ML engineers and designers to collaborate, turning ML components into UI nodes for easy tweaking.

 It can also be used as a visual scripting tool for python.